 - • Business & Commercialization Solutions

-When you are ready for a conversation on next steps, please reach out to Elizabeth Best, Business Development Coordinator, at [email protected].
+When you are ready for a conversation on next steps, please reach out to David DiPietro, Manager, Business Development, at [email protected] or 905-735-2211, ext.
+7056.

 SONAMI – Southern Ontario Network for Advanced Manufacturing Innovation